Pvt. Lloyd James Richter

 In 1930, he was living in Iowa and working on his

-In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers from September 1 through 30.
-According to members of the battalion, during the maneuvers, they broke through the defensive perimeter of General George Patton's Army and were about to overrun his headquarters when the maneuvers were suddenly canceled.
+In the late summer of 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1 through 30.
+According to members of the battalion, during the maneuvers, they broke through the defensive perimeter of General George Patton's Blue Army and were about to overrun his headquarters when the maneuvers were suddenly canceled.
 After the maneuvers, instead of returning to Ft.
-Knox, they were held at Camp Polk not knowing why.
-It was on the side of a hill, that Gen. Patton informed them that they were being sent overseas.
+Knox, they were ordered to Camp Polk, Louisiana, not knowing why.
+It was on the side of a hill, that they were informed that they were being sent overseas.
 The day they received this news was the day that they were scheduled to be released from federal service.
 Those men 29 years old or older were given the opportunity to resign from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 The morning of December 8, 1941, the officers of the battalion were called together and ordered to have their tank platoons deployed to the perimeter of Clark Airfield.
 They were informed of the Japanese attack on Pearl Harbor.
-The deployment around the airfield was to stop Japanese paratroopers.
+The tanks took assigned positions around the airfield to stop Japanese paratroopers.
 At 8:30 A.M., American planes took off and patrolled the sky.
 At noon, the planes landed and were parked in a straight line outside the mess hall so the pilots could get lunch.

 As the tankers sat in their tanks, all morning long, they watched as American planes filled the sky.
 At noon, the planes landed and the pilots went to lunch.
 The tankers were also having lunch when planes were seen approaching the airfield from the north.
 They had enough time to count 54 planes.
 Many of the tankers speculated that the planes were American.
 They then saw what looked like raindrops falling from the planes.
 It was when bombs began exploding on the runways that the soldiers knew the planes were Japanese.